datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

   - `wafRef`: A reference to a `WebApplicationFirewall` to be applied against the request.
     - `name`: Identifies the `WebApplicationFirewall`
     - `namespace`: Namespace of the `WebApplicationFirewall`.
 This field is optional and when left unset, the `WebApplicationFirewall` is assumed to be in the same namespace as the `WebApplicationFirewallPolicy` resource.
 It must be a RFC 1123 label.
 Valid values include: `"example"`.
 Invalid values include: `"example.com"` - `"."` is an invalid character.
 The maximum allowed length is `63` characters, and the regex pattern `^[a-z0-9]([-a-z0-9]*[a-z0-9])?$` is used for validation.
+  - `onError`: provides a way to configure how requests are handled when a request matches the rule but there is a configuration or runtime error.
+By default requests are allowed on error if this field is not configured.
+This covers runtime errors such as those caused by networking/request parsing as well as configuration errors such as if the `WebApplicationFirewall` that is referenced is misconfigured, cannot be found, or when its configuration cannot be loaded properly.
+    - `statusCode`: The status code to return to downstream clients when an error occurs.
   - `precedence`: Allows forcing a precedence ordering on the rules.
 By default the rules are evaluated in the order they are in the `WebApplicationFirewallPolicy.spec.rules` field.
 However, multiple `WebApplicationFirewallPolicys` can be applied to a cluster. `precedence` can optionally be used to ensure that a specific ordering is enforced.

 `status`: This field is automatically set to reflect the status of the `WebApplicationFirewallPolicy`.